movingelectrons/bash/README.md

 #Introduction
-This is my bash, git alias, vim, and etc settings, as well as a few select scripts I have found very helpful in automating some tasks.
+These scripts help me setup a new system quickly.

-Last used on Debian 9
+Last used on lubuntu 18

-install using './install.sh'
+install using './install1.sh', followed by 'install2.sh'

 remember to run :Helptags in vim